edwbaker/ds1821-pi/README.md

 # DS1821 Tools for Raspberry Pi

-Read temperature from a **DS1821** 1-Wire thermometer/thermostat on a Raspberry Pi using GPIO bit-bang.
+Read temperature from a **DS1821** 1-Wire thermometer/thermostat on a Raspberry Pi using GPIO.

 ## The problem

-The DS1821 has a completely different protocol from modern 1-Wire thermometers — no scratchpad, dedicated function commands, and a thermostat mode that makes it invisible to the kernel's `w1_therm` driver.
+The DS1821 has a completely different protocol from most 1-Wire thermometers — no scratchpad, dedicated function commands, and a thermostat mode that makes it invisible to the kernel's `w1_therm` driver.

 This project provides tools to communicate with a DS1821 by bit-banging the 1-Wire bus directly via GPIO.